Quantum channels and memory effects: Capacities of Quantum Channels

 The presence of correlations introduced by noise makes more remote the possibility of formalizing capacities in terms of entropic quantities when residing in the memory setting.
 A useful strategy is to derive bounds on the capacities, with particular attention to upper bounds, and then show whenever possible their achievability (thus providing coding theorems).
-The first attempts in this direction was presented in Ref.\ \cite{BM04}, where for the case of finite-memory channels, i.e., maps with memory of finite dimension (described in Sec.\ \ref{sec:finite}), the bounds of Eqs.~(\ref{cbounds}) and (\ref{qbounds}) discussed below (as well as an analogous inequality for the entanglement assisted capacity) were derived and shown to be achievable for a class of Markovian channels.
+The first attempts in this direction were presented in Ref.\ \cite{BM04}, where for the case of finite-memory channels, i.e., maps with memory of finite dimension (described in Sec.\ \ref{sec:finite}), the bounds of Eqs.~(\ref{cbounds}) and (\ref{qbounds}) discussed below (as well as an analogous inequality for the entanglement assisted capacity) were derived and shown to be achievable for a class of Markovian channels.

-Simple geometric considerations allow one to conclude that both $C$ and $Q$, independently from the noise model can never be larger than $\log_2 d$, where~$d$ is the dimension of the Hilbert space of an individual carrier (the rational being that in the space of $n$ carriers one cannot fit more than $d^n$ orthogonal states).
+Simple geometric considerations allow one to conclude that both $C$ and $Q$, independently of the noise model can never be larger than $\log_2 d$, where~$d$ is the dimension of the Hilbert space of an individual carrier (the rational being that in the space of $n$ carriers one cannot fit more than $d^n$ orthogonal states).
 This threshold however is not particularly informative as it does not depend upon the CPTP mapping which describes the action of the channel (its value being achieved only by noiseless channels, i.e., by identity or unitary maps).
-Tighter upper limits can be derived by following the same derivation instead from the Holevo Bound~(\ref{HOLEVOBOUND}) and from the quantum Fano inequality~(\ref{QFANO}) respectively.
+Tighter upper limits on $C$ and $Q$ can be derived from the Holevo Bound~(\ref{HOLEVOBOUND}) and the quantum Fano inequality~(\ref{QFANO}) respectively.
 Specifically as explicitly shown in Appendix~\ref{BOUNDSCA} for the classical capacity one gets

-where $\chi(\dots)$ is the Holevo information defined as in Eq.~(\ref{oneshotunassist}) and where the maximization is performed over the ensembles of the first $n$ input carriers.
+where $\chi(\dots)$ is the Holevo information defined as in Eq.~(\ref{HOLEVOINFO}) and the maximization is performed over the ensembles of the first $n$ input carriers.
 Similarly for the quantum capacity one has

 where the maximization is now performed over the set of density matrices of the first $n$ carriers, and where $J(\dots)$ is the coherent information defined in Eq.~(\ref{def-coherent}) -- see Appendix~\ref{BOUNDSQA}.